salah-jr/My-blog-articles/cm24oq6bw000509l38aghbhxs.md

 ### **✨WebSockets**

 WebSocket is a protocol that creates a two-way communication channel over a single TCP connection, commonly used between web clients (like browsers) and servers, but also for server-to-server communication.
-WebSockets are great for fast, live streaming data and long-lived connections.
+WebSockets are great for fast, live-streaming data and long-lived connections.

 Supported by all major browsers, WebSockets are often used for real-time applications.
 For instance, Slack uses WebSockets to stream events such as new messages or reactions to clients.
-It even offers a Real Time Messaging API for developers to receive events and send messages in real time.
+It even offers a Real-Time Messaging API for developers to receive events and send messages in real-time.
 Similarly, Trello and Blockchain use WebSockets to update clients with real-time changes and notifications.

 WebSockets allow both the server and client to send and receive data at the same time, making them great for real-time communication.
 They work over ports **80 or 443**, which helps them bypass firewalls, making them ideal for enterprise environments.
 For example, many developers prefer Slack’s WebSocket API over WebHooks because they can securely receive events without exposing an HTTP endpoint to the internet.